DDPinthucha/Project_SE/README.md

 # Software Engineering Project (panp4n)
+"panp4n" is a web application project developed as part of a Software Engineering course.
+The objective is to build a web system where users can log in, explore different categories, and view randomly displayed content on the homepage.
+This project is developed using HTML, CSS, and JavaScript, with Node.js used for dependency management.
+Unit tests are also implemented to ensure the correctness of various functions.

-# Getting Started
+## Getting Started

-# Build and Test
+## Build and Test

-# Contribute
+## Contribute

-# Screenshot Web App
+## Screenshot Web App
 ![Register Page](https://github.com/user-attachments/assets/a98e7d0f-1223-4198-a011-5f9456f34930)
 ![Login Page](https://github.com/user-attachments/assets/49b4ed2c-fbb7-44c3-9d91-fe0eb41b9f12)
 ![Home Page 1](https://github.com/user-attachments/assets/d51ed4a2-70bb-47c6-b27b-40aafca25890)